-Since 2012, the Nursing Program at the Community College of Allegheny County has implemented a Concept Based Curriculum aimed at improving students' ability to organize and categorize volumes of healthcare data.
-This curriculum not only aids students in forging stronger links between classroom teachings and practical use but also bolsters their clinical reasoning abilities, essential for sound judgment in healthcare settings.
-Consequently, our graduates are more proficiently prepared to step into the nursing profession.
+The Community College of Allegheny County Nursing Program adopted a Concept Based Curriculum since 2012 to assist students with their ability to organize and categorize complex and an abundant amount of health care information.
+The Concept Based Curriculum assists students in making deeper connections from the classroom to real world application.
+The Concept Based approach enhances students' clinical thinking and reasoning skills required in clinical judgment.
+Our graduates are better prepared to enter the profession of nursing.
 The Nursing Division is headed by our Dean of Nursing and is supported by 5 Nursing Councils.
 The descriptions of each Council's purpose is listed below.
 Each Council is made up of Full Time Nursing faculty and students.
 The Councils meet monthly to discuss the issues brought forth, data results (or analysis), and, situations that have occurred within the Nursing Division that warrant discussion, action and potential changes.
 Recommendations from the Councils for changes to the program as a whole or to the guidelines within the Nursing Program Student Manual are then discussed with the Dean of Nursing and the full nursing faculty and voted upon for adoption or declination.

-The Nursing Division welcomes students to participate in the decision making process by joining one of the Councils.
+The Nursing Division welcomes students to participate in the decision making process by joining one of the

+Councils.
 If you would like to participate on a Nursing Council contact your campus Nursing Secretary.